coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 Coveo customers use the platform in a multitude of ways.
 Many in the consulting, resource management business often ask us if our search technology could help them better match resources and project.

-Use case:
+## Use case:
 What if you want to find the best peer/employee with knowledge around “Artificial Intelligence”?
 Moreover, what if you need to add constraints such as “available for the next two months”?
 ![image]({{ site.baseurl }}/images/ResourceLocator/RL1.png)

-Typical approach/solution:
+## Typical approach/solution:
 When using a search engine, your default behavior will be to organize your search journey as follow:

-+ First search in your Resume database/repository for people with “Artificial Intelligence” in their resume
+* First search in your Resume database/repository for people with “Artificial Intelligence” in their resume
-+ Once suitable individuals are identified, you’ll look up their locations
+* Once suitable individuals are identified, you’ll look up their locations
-+ Once you know the locations, check in the HR database if they are working on a project in the next 2 months It is very time consuming and arguably not very efficient.
+* Once you know the locations, check in the HR database if they are working on a project in the next 2 months It is very time consuming and arguably not very efficient.
 You can do better!
 How can we improve this whole journey?
 Easy: build an index containing all the data you need and surface it into a Resource Locator interface everybody can use.

-What do you need?
+## What do you need?
 Before you start building a UI, you need to have (at least part of) the following data available.
 The data you need is:

-+ People records (are they in Active Directory, or in a Database?).
+* People records (are they in Active Directory, or in a Database?).
-+ For each Person you need an ID to identify them (like an employee unique ID)).
+* For each Person you need an ID to identify them (like an employee unique ID)).
-+ Resumes.
+* Resumes.
 The metadata of the resume should mention the unique employee ID.
-+ Availability database.
+* Availability database.
 When is a person available should be stored in here (typically HR-IS systems, ERP, etc.).
 Since you’ll probably want to geocode the cities so you can display everything nicely on a map, you’ll need a database with cities and/or zip codes (and their Latitude/Longitude).

 <!-- more -->

-## The brainstorm
+# Step 1

 We’ve wanted to do a challenge involving artificial intelligence for a long time.
 With a smaller team working on Blitz this year, we had to leverage existing projects to make it on time.
 We already knew [Scalatron](https://scalatron.github.io/), [Berlin AI](http://www.berlin-ai.com/), but our search allowed us to find a bunch of interesting projects, including [Vindinium](http://vindinium.org/), which turned out to be most compelling one.
 It covered most of our requirements: it was [open source](https://github.com/ornicar/vindinium), customizable, [worked with most programming languages](http://vindinium.org/starters) and had many available starter kits.